mwaeckerlin/reverse-proxy/README.md

 ## If a Service Has More Than One Port

 Normally the port is detected automatically.
-But if there are mre than one open porrs, you must declare which port you want to direct to.
+But if there are more than one open ports, you must declare which port you want to direct to.
 Jenkins for example exposes the ports 8080 and 5000.
 You want to forward to port 8080.
 For this you specify an additional environment variable that contains the URL in upper case, postfixed by `_TO_PORT`, e.g. redirect URL `jenkins.myhost.org` to port 8080 of container `jenkins`:

         docker run [...] -l jenkins:jenkins.myhost.org -e JENKINS.MYHOST.ORG_TO_PORT=8080 mwaeckerlin/reverse-proxy